betomazevedo/Mestrado-em-Engenharia-Eletrica/README.md

      2. TorchWaveletFeatureMapper: creates wavelets features;
      3. TorchEWStatisticalFeatureMapper: creates statistical features from a window with exponential weights for each sample.
   3. mais/dataprocessing/label\_mappers.py: Creates the classes that define how the detection is done.
 For example, it is possible to choose if the transient period of signal will be considered, or if the samples in the beggining of a file (which are usually not faulty) will be considered.
 4. mais/training/tune\_lgbm\_dagshub.py: Initializes a mlflow experiment containing all runs from the Bayesian optimization search.
 For every run, the script trains a model and saves its metrics.
 It was developed for PYTHON.
 If you intend to work on WINDOWS, you must comment in line 483 [os.nice(19)].
 The os.nice() method is only available on UNIX platforms.
+This module is responsible for the multiclass classifier.
+Specific functions were created in it to publish the results of the experiments and associated training and testing scenarios, including the trained models, in the MLFLOW repository.

   So, to add new utility functions and/or classes, the "mais/" folder is probably the best place (under the correspondent file).
 For example, if one needs to create a new feature extractor, the best way to proceed is creating a new FeatureMapper under the file  "mais/data/feature\_mappers.py".